Tanganyika Territory: Tanganyikan independence

-The British colony of Tanganyika gained independence on 9 December 1961, with Julius Nyerere becoming first, its prime minister in 1960 under British rule, and then president when Tanganyika was declared a republic in 1962.
+The British colony of Tanganyika gained independence on 9 December 1961, with Julius Nyerere becoming its first prime minister in 1960 under British rule, and then president when Tanganyika was declared a republic in 1962.
 The main leader of the independence movement was undoubtedly Nyerere, who led the party TANU, which was a socially diverse group which had shared demands for independence from Britain.
 TANU gained most of its political support through national issues.
 For example, TANU, discussed and promoted fears that the colonial state had attempted to give a disproportionate amount of power to the European and Asian minority groups living within Tanganyika.
 This would have undermined the entire basis of Tanganyika independence.
 TANU installed a deep-rooted fear within the African population that the colonialists might still rule or have influence, even after independence.

 Challenges after independence

 Although independence came peacefully for Tanganyika, the country suffered from similar problems with many other post-colonial African countries such as poor financial resources and inadequate levels of infrastructure.
-However, two of the main factors that burdened Tanganyika’s independence was its geography and its surrounding neighbours.
-The destabilizing conflicts that bordered Tanganyika meant that refugees from the Congo, Burundi, and Rwanda often flooded into Tanganyika.
+However, two of the main factors that burdened Tanganyika's independence were its geography and its surrounding neighbours.
+The destabilising conflicts that bordered Tanganyika meant that refugees from the Congo, Burundi, and Rwanda often flooded into Tanganyika.
 The influx of refugees was a huge issue for Tanganyika so soon after independence.
-These challenges only emphasized the insecurities of Tanganyika and its people.
+These challenges only emphasised the insecurities of Tanganyika and its people.
 In addition, Nyerere's growing emphasis on modernisation and his African socialist ideology known as Ujamaa saw many rural farmers' livelihoods destroyed by encroaching agriculturalists.

 In 1964, after the Zanzibar Revolution which saw the Arab rule of Zanzibar overthrown, Tanganyika merged with Zanzibar to become the United Republic of Tanganyika and Zanzibar, which later became known as the United Republic of Tanzania on 26 April 1964.